perryyo/deploydjango.com/source/heroku/about.rst

 - You pay for usage only: no monthly fees, contracts, or anything else.

+- Heroku has an excellent free tier which makes them ideal for running hobby projects.

 Furthermore--Heroku has a large collection of `addons
 <https://addons.heroku.com/>`_ which makes using additional infrastructure
 components easy (you can even write your own).